irgaly/kottage/README.md

 # Features

 * A Kotlin Multiplatform library
-* Key-Value Store with no schemas, that values are stored based on SQLite
+* Key-Value Store with no schemas, values are stored to SQLite
 * Observing events of item updates as Flow
 * Cache Expiration
-    * Cache Eviction Strategy Options:
+    * Cache Eviction Strategies:
         * Expiration Time
         * FIFO Strategy
         * LRU Strategy
 * KVS Cache mode / KVS Storage mode
     * Expired items are evicted automatically
     * There is a storage mode with no item expiration
+* List structures for Paging are supported
 * Support primitive values and `@Serializable` classes

 # Requires